-- create an environment and framework that enables a group of teachers to try out different approaches and ideas
+This award scheme involves teacher educators and academics mentoring a group of English language teachers on their action research projects.
+The programme aims to create an environment and framework that enables participating teachers to try out different approaches and ideas and:

 - develop their reflective practice

 - make choices and decisions about their teaching styles

 - help them improve their student learning.

 AARMS 2017-18 is currently underway and we anticipate that we will announce applications for the 2018-19 programme later this year.